Skip to content

 The Most Common Types Of Brain Injuries

-• Concussion: Concussion occurs due to a head impact and may immediately result in a loss of consciousness, dizziness, sleepiness, blurred vision, headache, and nausea.
-A concussion may be a mild form of a traumatic brain injury.
-Still, they can make you more susceptible to future concussions, and repeated concussions may cause permanent brain damage.
+Concussion: Concussions occur due to a jolt to the body or head.
+Someone with a concussion may result in a loss of consciousness, dizziness, sleepiness, blurred vision, headache, and nausea; these symptoms may start immediately or become apparent over several hours.
+One brain injury, including a concussion can make you more susceptible to future concussions, and repeated concussions may cause permanent brain damage.

-• Hemorrhage: If uncontrolled bleeding, or a hemorrhage, occurs in the brain due to external or internal head trauma, it can lead to irreversible brain damage.
+Hemorrhage: If uncontrolled bleeding, or a hemorrhage, occurs in the brain due to external or internal causes, it can lead to irreversible brain damage.
 Nausea, vomiting, and severe headaches indicate a brain hemorrhage, and you should seek medical treatment immediately.

-While every head or brain injury merits immediate medical attention, severe brain injuries require extensive, ongoing treatment that can last a lifetime and cost millions.
+While every head or brain injury needs immediate medical attention, severe brain injuries require extensive, ongoing treatment that can last a lifetime and cost millions.

 With the help of an experienced traumatic brain injury lawyer, you can secure a brighter future for yourself and your family.